leonuz/leonuz.github.io/_posts/2022-06-06-Jasons-Web-Tarot-2.markdown

 #### HS256
 Hash-based Message Authentication Code (HMAC) is an algorithm that combines a certain payload with a secret using a cryptographic hash function like SHA-256.
 The result is a code that can be used to verify a message only if both the generating and verifying parties know the secret.
 In other words, HMACs allow messages to be verified through shared secrets.

-*At this point we will assume that the key used for the JWT signature is very weak and therefore it is possible to crack the JWT key.*
+*At this point we will assume that the key used for the JWT signature is very weak and therefore it is possible to crack it.*

 ### Brute Forcing a HS256 JSON Web Token
-As secure as HS256 is, especially when implemented the right way, brute-forcing a JSON web token signed with small and medium sized shared-secrets using HS256 is still very possible.
+As secure as HS256 is, especially when implemented the right way, brute-forcing a JSON Web Token signed with small and medium sized shared-secrets using HS256 is still very possible.

 Using [Jonh the Ripper](https://www.openwall.com/john/) (or any other tools) we can find the secret key of a HS256 JSON Web token.